Facing thousands of miles of trail closures, we took it to Washington for a final solution.

 With everything that’s going on in our National Forests, we must understand what happened with the Bureau of Land Management.
 It’s a classic example of what can be accomplished.

-It has since been discovered that this change did not stop travel management planning through the Bureau of Land Management.
-Travel Management Planning continues across the west in states like Utah, Colorado, and others.
-All TMPs in Arizona however, are canceled and still incomplete as far as we know.
-In the coming months, we will find out the status of Arizona TMPs under the BLM.
+It has since been discovered that travel management planning through the Bureau of Land Management continues across the west in states like Utah, Colorado, and others.
+These TMPs are the result of lawsuits set forth by environmental groups such as the Southern Utah Wilderness Alliance.
+All TMPs in Arizona however, are still canceled.

 Bureau of Land Management (BLM) Resource Management 2.0